Piarco International Airport: Facilities

-Operational Facilities
+Operational facilities

 At Piarco International Airport there are two high-speed taxiways and three connector taxiways (ICAO Code F for new large aircraft).
-This technologically state of the art airport has 82 ticket counter positions that operate under SITA's fibre-optic C.U.T.E. system which exceeds the recommended standards of ICAO and IATA.
-It also has a Flight Information Display System, which serves all airport users and a Baggage Information Display System.
+The airport has 82 ticket counter positions that operate under SITA's fibre-optic C.U.T.E. system which exceeds the recommended standards of ICAO and IATA.

 The terminal is a fully air-conditioned, smoke-free building, equipped to handle peak-hour passenger traffic of 1,500 processing passengers through a fully computerised immigration system.
 The Customs Hall has four baggage/cargo carousels.

 An administrative/operations building for the Trinidad and Tobago Air Guard is being constructed at the Piarco Air Base.
 Also, a military airfield will be constructed near the air base.

 The control tower at the old terminal building is currently used for air traffic control.
 The tower at the new terminal building is used for ramp control and runway movement control.
 A new nine-story control tower was opened in 2011.

 The new North Terminal consists of 35964 m2 of building with 14 second-level aircraft gates for international flights and 2 ground-level domestic gates.
-The overall layout of the building consists of three main elements: a landside core structure, a single-level duty-free shopping mall, and a 2-level 'Y' shaped concourse.
+The overall layout of the building consists of three main elements: a landside core structure, a single-level duty-free shopping mall, and a two-level, Y-shaped concourse.
 100 ft cathedral ceilings and glass walls provide passengers and other visitors to the North Terminal with a sense of open space and magnificent views of the Piarco savannah and the nearby Northern Range mountains.